StanGirard/SousLaPluie/README.md

 ## Tracking Google Tag Mananger

-Simply keeps track of the user's actions on the page, for example:
+Sous La Pluie keeps track of the user's actions on the page, for example:

 - Header
   - Click Logo